JibonP/JibonP/README.md

 - 🌱 I'm currently learning JavaScript, CSS and HTML.
 - 💻 I'm pursuing a career in tech as a full stack developer.
 - 😄 Pronouns: He/Him
-- 🎓 fun fact: I went to college for Accounting from college.

 ## Fun Fact

 - 🎥 I'm a huge fan of anime and love to discuss it with others.
+- 🎓 I went to college for Accounting from college.

 ## Get in Touch